ujr/swtools/doc/Tools.md

 The **include** tool copies input to standard output, replacing any line beginning `#include "filename"` with the contents of *filename*, which can itself include other files.
-This is exactly like the `#include` mechanism of the C preprocessor.
-It can be used to stitch files together from smaller files.
+This is like the `#include` mechanism of the C preprocessor and can be used to stitch files together from smaller files.

-As an extension over the book, we qualify relative include file names against the current file (standard input is considered to be a file in the current working directory).
+As an extension over the book, we qualify relative include file names against the current file.
+For example, when the file `foo/bar` includes the file `baz`, the file `foo/baz` will be read.
+This is what users would expect.
+(For this purpose, standard input is considered to be a file in the current working directory).

 ## File Concatenation